CoreValues Alpha ETF Leadership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific CoreValues Alpha insiders, such as employees or executives, is commonly permitted as long as it does not rely on CoreValues Alpha's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases, CoreValues Alpha insiders must file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Townsend Andrew S over six months ago Disposition of 365625 shares by Townsend Andrew S of Tidal Trust subject to Rule 16b-3 | ||
+Townsend Andrew S over a year ago Disposition of 365625 shares by Townsend Andrew S of Tidal Trust subject to Rule 16b-3 | ||

 Geoffrey Whaling over a year ago Acquisition by Geoffrey Whaling of 20000 shares of Tidal Trust subject to Rule 16b-3 | ||